This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 #include "a.h"

-A more extreme case is non-self-contained header files, such as:
+A more extreme case is non-self-contained header files, for example:

 // a.h